Friday the 13th Part VIII: Jason Takes Manhattan: Music

 The film's musical score was composed by Fred Mollin, who worked with longtime Friday the 13th series composer Harry Manfredini on the previous installment.
-Jason Takes Manhattan was the first film in the series not to feature Manfredini credited on the score.
+Friday the 13th Part VIII: Jason Takes Manhattan was the first film in the series not to feature Manfredini credited on the score.
 On September 27, 2005, BSX records released a limited edition CD of Fred Mollin's Friday the 13th Part VII and VIII scores.

 The song "The Darkest Side of the Night" performed by Metropolis plays over the opening and ending credits to the film.
 Rob Hedden specifically wanted them to write a song reminiscent of Robert Plant.
-The song would not see an official release until the year 2000 on the album The Power of the Night.
+The song would not see an official release until the year 1999 on the album The Power of the Night.

-The song "Broken Dream" which J.J. jams along to on her electric guitar was written by Mollin and Stan Meissner and features Terri Crawford on vocals.
+The song "Broken Dream" which J.J.
+Jarrett (Saffron Henderson) jams along to on her electric guitar was written by Mollin and Stan Meissner and features Terri Crawford on vocals.
 The instrumental "J.J's Blues" was written by Meissner.
 The two songs remain popular among fans and when a fan inquired to Meissner about whether they can be released he responded that no complete versions of the songs were ever recorded as they were never intended for release outside the film.
-Despite this, fans noted that a longer instrumental version of the track plays during the club scene in Forever Knight Season 1 Episode 1 (1992).
-Meissner's claim was ultimately proven false as in 2021, La-La Land Records included the full track on their release of the Jason Takes Manhattan soundtrack which included a previously unheard chorus and lead guitar parts.
+Despite this, fans noted that a longer instrumental version of the track plays during the club scene in "Dark Knight", the first episode of Forever Knight in 1992.
+Meissner's claim was ultimately proven false as in 2021, La-La Land Records included the full track on their release of the Friday the 13th Part VIII soundtrack which included a previously unheard chorus and lead guitar parts.

-Release

 Marketing

 In promotion for the film, Paramount Pictures began an advertising campaign featuring Jason slashing through the "I Love New York" logo, which was featured on the original movie poster.
 Though the poster was distributed, it was later replaced after Vincent Tese of the New York state economic development committee filed a complaint against Paramount Pictures for unauthorized use of the "I Love New York" logo.
 Paramount issued a replacement poster, which featured an image of Jason looming over the New York City skyline.